 Perhaps I should note too that walnuts have some wonderful health benefits.
 Walnuts (Juglans regia and nigra –English and black, respectively) are antifungal and anti parasitic as well as being plentiful in vitamins and minerals.

-- English, black or a combination thereof, halved or quartered
+- English or Black Walnuts (or a combination of both) halved or quartered

-- 1 bottle dry white wine (inexpensive chardonnay is excellent here)
+- 1 bottle dry white whine inexpensive chardonnay is excellent here

 - Brandy or vodka

 - In a sterile half gallon jar, place halved and quartered walnuts, spices, zest and wine.
 Add brandy or vodka to fill the remaining space in the jar.
 Wine and liquor proportion should be approximately 2/3 wine to 1/3 liquor.

 - Allow to steep for 2-8 months, depending on your preference, until the wine is a deep dark brown and aromatic.